 I have this big empty space above my piano that needs something.
 (I have a picture that I’ve been pining over for years, someday…).
 So this was the perfect place to put my darling Christmas triangle fabric banner.

+If this sparked your fun for DIY holiday crafts then here is another one you will love.
 Let me know if you have any questions!
 Happy sewing and crafting!